Select your Audi model

 If I don’t fix the scratch or dent on my Audi, will it cause long-term damage to my car?

 It can be easy to dismiss a small scratch on your car and avoid taking any action.
-However, waiting to fix scratches and scrapes on your vehicle can have serious knock-on effects.
+However, waiting to fix scratches and scrapes on your vehicle can have serious outcomes.
 We have outlined some key reasons to keep on top of the damage to the paint.

-- Avoid more damage – once a scratch or scrap appears, the area is likely to be further damaged by severe weather and temperatures.
+- Avoid more damage – once a scratch, scrape or chip appears, the area is likely to be further damaged by severe weather and temperatures.
 This means the damage will grow and spread.

 - Rust – Once a scratch appears, water can seep into the underlying metal.
 If left, this can cause rust to the bodywork, which can eventually have serious safety consequences.

-- Resale Value – Allowing damage to the body of your vehicle to fester can have serious knock-on effects of its resale value.
-Last scratches turn into rust which makes the value of the vehicle plummet.
+- Resale Value – Allowing damage to the body of your vehicle to fester can have serious consequences, causing a loss in value.
+Scratches turn into rust which makes the value of the vehicle plummet.

 Overall, fixing the issue early can seem like a lot of hassle.
 But long-term it will result in the best possible outcome for you and your vehicle.
 As well as saving you money, it saves you time by helping to avoid body shops or garages.